 Photography is one of the most important details of your wedding day.
 The images captured on this special day will be held near and dear to your hearts for years to come.

 Our desire is that your photographer will capture the essence and emotion of your wedding ceremony while still maintaining the integrity of the worship environment.
-The full listing of Photographer Guidelines is included in this booklet.
+The full listing of Photographer Guidelines is included in the Wedding Planning Booklet.
 Please discuss these guidelines with the photographer before finalizing your booking.

 Other tips for your wedding photography:

 - It would be wise to review all of the groups of pictures with both sides of the family and the photographer to ensure sensitivity and input by all.

 - Be sure to arrange a time for photography with the Wedding Coordinator prior to the wedding day.
 Some couples may choose to have all of their portraits taken before the wedding.
 If this is the case, be sure to allow an appropriate amount of time.

 - The bride and groom should plan to arrive at the church one hour prior to the photography session.
 We have excellent facilities for the wedding party to use.

 Video Operators should introduce themselves to the Wedding Coordinator and accept the limitations on lighting and the placing of equipment.
 Video camera equipment or operator is not allowed in sight of the guests prior to or during the ceremony.
 No artificial lighting may be used during the service.
 Placement and location of video equipment must be arranged prior to the ceremony with the Wedding Coordinator.

-Our full Wedding Photographer and Videographer Guidelines are included at the end of this planning booklet.
+Our full Wedding Photographer and Videographer Guidelines are included in the Wedding Planning Booklet.
 These guidelines must be signed by your videographer and submitted to the Wedding Coordinator prior to the wedding.